mistupv/cauder/README.md

 ## Running

-You can run CauDEr in multiple ways:

 ### Using the Erlang shell

-To start a shell with all the required dependencies, type:
+To start an Erlang shell with all the required dependencies, type:

     ./rebar3 shell

-There are multiples ways to run CauDEr:
+There are multiples ways to run CauDEr from the Erlang shell:

 #### Like an _escript_